mlang/bmc/README.txt

 Note that the following description includes a simple way of getting a current (and tested) version of Boost trunk, for your convenience.
-If you already have a recent enough (1.47.0) copy of Boost on your system you can of course skip the "svn export".
+If you already have a recent enough (1.48.0) copy of Boost on your system you might be able to skip the "svn export".
 This example also assumes you are using a POSIX compliant platform supported by autoconf.

  $ git clone http://github.com/mlang/bmc